The Cyanide & Happiness Show: Release

 The creators originally attempted to negotiate a TV series deal with cable networks, but due to "concerns about artistic compromise", their efforts were fruitless.
 One of the creators wrote:

 The first episode of The Cyanide and Happiness Show premiered in an Alamo Drafthouse Cinema in Richardson, Texas, on 12 November 2014.
-Episodes of the series are released on YouTube, but are also available for DRM-free, low-price download.
-These downloads were released shortly before the episodes are uploaded to YouTube.
+Episodes of the series were released on YouTube, but are also available for DRM-free, low-price download.
+These downloads were released shortly before the episodes were uploaded to YouTube.
 According to the creators, once bought, people are free to copy, edit and spread the material to their liking.

 The second season of The Cyanide and Happiness Show, which started in December 2015, was made available through the Seeso streaming service rather than YouTube.
 NBCUniversal Cable senior vice president Parra Hadden noted that, shortly after it was announced that The Cyanide and Happiness Show would be hosted on Seeso, the website saw a very large surge in traffic.
 Seeso renewed the series for a third season later in 2016.
 Prior to the closure of Seeso in late 2017, The Cyanide & Happiness Show was also made available on the streaming service VRV.
 The series premiered on cable television in February 2020 on Syfy's late-night programming block TZGZ.

 In some countries outside the United States, similar to its format on Syfy, the series is aired as a 22-minute TV series, conjoining two episodes into one.

+In June 2024, Explosm Entertainment was reported to be working on new content for Animation+, a streaming service backed by Streaming Ink Media in partnership with Samsung TV Plus.

+In November 2025, the show became available to stream on Tubi.

 Reception

 Imad Kahn of The Daily Dot described Cyanide & Happiness videos as an "odd, but hilarious, mix of abrupt black humor that's overtly weird and doesn't pretend to be profound.
-It really does feel like a group of writers with free reign to animate whatever their twisted minds can think of."
+It really does feel like a group of writers with free reign [sic] to animate whatever their twisted minds can think of."